aawaga/aawaga/README.md

 ★ s/h enabelers/ supporters (i used to s/h and it was not fun)

-★ anyone named Haku , Razor (trauma)
+★ anyone named Hasu , Hasegawa , Razor (trauma)

 ★ genshin (trauma)